Coppermine expedition: Aftermath

 By almost any objective standard, the expedition had been a disaster.
 Franklin had travelled 5500 mi and lost 11 of his 19 men, only to map a small portion of coastline.
 He got nowhere near his goal of Repulse Bay or to meeting up with William Edward Parry's ships.
 When the party arrived back at York Factory in July 1822, George Simpson of the Hudson's Bay Company, who had objected to John Franklin's expedition from the start, wrote that "They do not feel themselves at liberty to enter into the particulars of their disastrous enterprise, and I fear they have not fully achieved the object of their mission."

 Simpson, and other fur traders who knew the terrain, were scathing in their descriptions of the expedition's poor planning and assessment of Franklin's competence.
 His reluctance to deviate from his original plan, even when it became obvious that supplies and game would be too scarce to complete the journey safely, were cited as evidence of his inflexibility and inability to adapt to a changing situation.
 Had Franklin been more experienced, he might have reconsidered his goals, or abandoned the expedition altogether.

 In a particularly harshly worded letter, Simpson also wrote of Franklin's physical failings; "[He] has not the physical powers required for the labor of moderate Voyaging in this country; he must have three meals per diem, Tea is indispensable, and with the utmost exertion he cannot walk above Eight miles in one day, so that it does not follow if those Gentlemen are unsuccessful that the difficulties are insurmountable."
-However, it should be kept in mind that many of the fur traders resented having had to assist Franklin in the first place, and Simpson in particular was angry with what he saw as Franklin's support for the rival North West Company in their trade war.
+However, it should be kept in mind that many of the fur traders resented having to assist Franklin in the first place, and Simpson in particular was angry with what he saw as Franklin's support for the rival North West Company in their trade war.

 There were also dark murmurings about what exactly had happened to Hood and Terohaute.
 The only account of the incident was Richardson's, published after consultation with Franklin, and there was nothing to prove that he and Hepburn had not killed and eaten Hood and the four voyageurs themselves.
 Wentzel, the North West Company interpreter who was blamed for failing to ensure that Fort Enterprise was stocked, went so far as to accuse Richardson of murder, and demanded that he be brought to trial.
 Back subsequently wrote to him that "to tell the truth Wentzel, things have taken place which must not be known."
 The Admiralty launched no official inquiry and the matter was quietly dropped.